Oaxaca City: Andador Macedonio Alcalá

 The Macedonio Alcalá Tourist Corridor is a street paved with green cantera.
 It was closed to traffic in 1985 and is now only open to pedestrian traffic.
-Along the street are notable places such as the original building to house the Universidad Autónoma Benito Juárez.
+Along the street are notable places, such as the original building that housed the Universidad Autónoma Benito Juárez.
 The Museo de Arte Contemporáneo (Museum of Contemporary Art) or MACO is located here as is the Plazuela (small plaza) Labastida and the Parroquia de la Preciosa Sangre de Cristo (Parish of the Precious Blood of Christ).

 Churches and religious buildings

 Oaxaca Cathedral, also referred to as Cathedral of Our Lady of the Assumption, is the third to be built as the first two were destroyed by large earthquakes in the 16th and 18th centuries.
-Construction of this third church began in 1702 and it was consecrated in 1733.
-Its facade is made of the green cantera stone commonly found in Oaxaca's buildings, and the interior is in Neoclassical style.
+Construction of this third church began in 1702, and it was consecrated in 1733.
+Its facade is made of green cantera stone, a material commonly used in Oaxaca's buildings, and the interior is in Neoclassical style.
 The altar features a bronze statue of Our Lady of the Assumption (Nuestra Señora de al Asunción) sculpted by Tadoini and cast in Italy during the presidency of Porfirio Díaz.

 The church and former monastery of Santo Domingo de Guzmán is located 4 blocks north of the cathedral.
 It was constructed between 1555 and 1666.
 It is divided into two parts: the church and the former living/working areas of the monks.
 The front of the church is Renaissance-style, in the central relief, Saint Dominic and Hippolytus of Rome are holding up the church.
-After La Reforma around 1860, the church was converted into a stable, which caused serious deterioration of the building.
+After La Reforma around 1860, the church was converted into a stable, which caused severe deterioration of the building.
 It was returned to devotional use at the end of the 19th century.
 The living and working areas were converted into barracks and officers' quarters.
-In 1994, work began to convert this area as the Centro Cultural Santo Domingo.
+In 1994, work began to convert this area into the Centro Cultural Santo Domingo.

 The Basílica de Nuestra Señora de la Soledad is located four blocks west of the cathedral on Avenida Independencia.
-It was built between 1682 and 1697 by Father Fernando Méndez on a site where supposedly an image of the Virgin Mary appeared inside a box.
-It is of Baroque style finished in 1690.
-Its front is made of a reddish stone sculpted to look like a folding screen.
-In the back of the church is the Museo de la Basilica de Nuestra Señora de La Soledad that exhibits the Virgin's dresses, offering and small painting done in her honor.
-The statue of the Virgin of Solitude, crowned with a 2 kg solid gold crown studded with diamonds – was recently the subject of a theft.
-Over the years, the cloister has been converted into a correctional facility, a teacher's college and district attorney's office.
+It was built between 1682 and 1697 by Father Fernando Méndez on a site where, supposedly, an image of the Virgin Mary appeared in a box.
+It is of Baroque style, finished in 1690.
+Its front is carved from a reddish stone, sculpted to resemble a folding screen.
+In the back of the church is the Museo de la Basilica de Nuestra Señora de La Soledad, which exhibits the Virgin's dresses, offerings, and miniature paintings in her honor.
+The statue of the Virgin of Solitude, crowned with a 2 kg solid gold crown studded with diamonds, was recently the subject of a theft.
+Over the years, the cloister has been converted into a correctional facility, a teacher's college, and a district attorney's office.
 Now it serves as the Municipal Palace.
-The building conserves a number of valuable items such as paintings, sculptures and religious vestments and a pipe organ dated 1686.
+The building conserves several valuable items such as paintings, sculptures and religious vestments and a pipe organ dated 1686.